mudabs/realtime-chat-app/README.md

 ## 🧾 License

 No license has been applied yet.
-You may later choose to add a license such as **MIT** or **GPL** depending on how you plan to distribute or share your project.

 ---